thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step1.md

 - Cannot be a keyword

 #### Valid Identifiers
 These are examples of valid identifiers.
-They aren\'t all &quot;_good_,&quot; but they\'re all valid.
+They aren't all &quot;_good_,&quot; but they're all valid.
 ```
 thisIsAChicken
 _thisIsAlsoAChicken